Nondestructive verification of continuous-variable entanglement: Discussion

 \section{Discussion}

-In this paper, it was shown that, with a suitable choice of QND and beam-splitter interactions between a pair of signal modes and a pair of probe methods, we can verify the entanglement of signal modes.
-The method is only sufficient to demonstrate entanglement, so that some entangled states can not be detected.
-However, entangled states, that do not satisfy the inequality (\ref{entangle-condition}), are fragile when subjected to Gaussian attenuation, as already shown in the articles by Barbosa et al. \cite{Barbosa10,Barbosa11}.
+In this paper, a nondestructive scheme for bipartite entanglement verification in the framework of continuous-variable systems was shown.
+To such task, a suitable choice of QND and beam-splitter interactions between the pair of signal modes and a pair of probe modes is necessary, followed by measurements of the probe modes and feedforward modulations of the signal modes.
+All of these processes are feasible with current technologies, therefore it can be performed in experimental demonstrations or implemented as a built-in step in a larger communication protocol, in which it is necessary to certify that two signals are entangled, while they are used in another further step.
+Some studies have already been done with similar purposes in the context of discrete variable systems \cite{Barrett05,Tang12,Liu16}.
+So this paper fills a gap for continuous-variable systems.

+This method is based on a sufficient entanglement condition, therefore some entangled states cannot be detected.
+However, entangled states that do not satisfy inequality (\ref{entangle-condition}) are fragile when subjected to Gaussian attenuation, as already shown in the articles by Barbosa \textit{et al.} \cite{Barbosa10,Barbosa11}.
 So these fragile states would not be interesting for long-distance implementations.
-Moreover, for many quantum information implementations, it is intended maximally entangled states or near it, such states are addressed by the method.
+Moreover, maximally entangled states or near them are required for many quantum information protocols.
+Such states are addressed by the scheme.

+According to the criteria of QND measurement characterization \cite{Imoto89,Holland90,Blockley90,Grangier92,Roch92}, we assess the quantum properties of the entanglement verification scheme.
+One notice that there are many possibilities to calculate the transfer coefficients and the conditional variances, using different quadratures of the bipartite modes.
+In this paper, we calculate all relevant quantities to certify the QND properties, although we do not present a systematic method for finding them.
+Therefore a QND multipartite device characterization would be a relevant theoretical development for further research.